pooyamb/serde-querystring/README.md

 ## Warning

-This project is in Alpha stage as of now, so use it at your own risk.
+This project is still in its early stage of development and things may change without notice, so use it at your own risk.

-Benchmarks provided may not be accurate and I'm not in any way qualified to write benchmarks.
-Feel free to open pull requests if you see a problem.

 ## Alternatives